reneszabo/angular2-examples/README.md

   ngOnInit() {
     this.listOfObjects = [
-      { name: "Chris", description: "Destinated to code on the worst front end framework of all aka REACT" }, { name: "Qiongrong", description: "Loves Vue, we all know way <3" }, { name: "Shane", description: "Nobody cares about 3D rendering, drop three.js before is too late" }
+      { name: "Chris", description: "Designated to code on the worst front end framework of all aka REACT" }, { name: "Qiongrong", description: "Loves Vue, we all know way <3" }, { name: "Shane", description: "Nobody cares about 3D rendering, drop three.js before is too late" }
     ];